magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 find one of those three forms, unless the list expression is quoted with the `quote` special form which stands for preventing the form evaluation.
-I don't know about you, but after decades I'm still waiting for a programmign language that has a simpler syntax to be remember than a LISP, whichever of its dialect you consider.
+I don't know about you, but after decades I'm still waiting for a programming language that has a simpler syntax to be remember than a LISP, whichever of its dialect you consider.

 You can even ask at the bREPL for the source code definitions of